 The I-WMP is a watershed-specific SWMP that is to be shaped by enhancements (best management practices primarily)1 determined by analyte monitoring and a Reasonable Assurance Analysis (RAA) based on Water Quality Modeling (WQM).
-The City has proposed to use the "peer reviewed" Los Angeles County Watershed Management Modeling System (WMMS) to determine the pollutant loads and simulate possible reductions in waste loads discharged from the City.
+The City has proposed to use the "peer reviewed" Los Angeles County Watershed Management Modeling System (WMMS)2 to determine the pollutant loads and simulate possible reductions in waste loads discharged from the City.
 The purpose of the RAA/WQM is to identify BMPs that are likely to meet TMDL WLAs.
-The RAA/WQM report is referenced in Appendix B.
+The RAA/WQM report is located in Appendix B.

-It should be noted that there are no outfall data to demonstrate at this time that a municipal permittee is currently not meeting a TMDL waste load allocation (WLA) or, for that matter, other water quality standard (a non-TMDL needed to protect beneficial uses of receiving waters).
-In fact, it may take several years of monitoring at the outfall and ambient (dry weather) data collected from receiving waters, before BMPs can be prescribed.
+It should be noted that there are no outfall data to demonstrate at this point in time that any municipal Permittee is currently not meeting a TMDL waste load allocation (WLA) or, for that matter, any other water quality standard.
+In fact, it may take several years of monitoring at the outfall and ambient (dry weather) data collected from receiving waters before additional BMPs can be prescribed.

-The SWMP/IWMP is in effect a plan to develop a plan.
+The SWMP/I-WMP is in effect a plan to develop a plan.
 Complicating its preparation is the absence of guidance or criteria to assure it is keeping with the Regional Board's expectations.
-The only instructions for preparing the SWMP/IWMP is the MS4 permit itself - a permit that in many critical places lacks clarity, and is confusing that gives rise to multiple interpretations.
-During the permit's development, the City, along with others, asked for clarification for proposed permit requirements in writing and during the permit's adoption hearings.
-The Regional Board was non-responsive to those requests.
-The same occurred during "info-sessions" put on by Regional Board staff after the permit was adopted.
-During the first info-session, several cities asked Regional Board staff questions on provisions of the permit that were unclear.
-For example, one City asked if the Standard Urban Stormwater Mitigation Plan (SUSMP) was still a permit requirement.
-The Regional Board could not effectively answer this question.
+The only instructions for preparing the SWMP/I-WMP is the MS4 Permit itself - a Permit that in many critical places lacks clarity and is so confusing that gives rise to multiple interpretations.
+During the Permit's development, the City, along with others, asked for clarification for proposed Permit requirements in writing and during the Permit's adoption hearings.
+The same occurred during "info-sessions" hosted by Regional Board staff after the Permit was adopted.
+During the first info-session, several cities stated that certain provisions of the Permit that unclear